Data & Evaluation

 Data-driven decision making

 In order to make the best decisions to promote health and well-being within the Notre Dame community, McWell utilizes a number of data sources to continually measure and track students’ health related behaviors and beliefs.
 This allows McWell staff to make thoughtful, intentional, and evidence based decisions regarding which programs and initiatives to implement.

 The McDonald Center for Student Well-Being also cultivates and maintains relationships with many campus partners who collect data related to student health and wellness.
 By connecting the dots between multiple sources of information on campus, McWell is able to provide a well-rounded and quantifiable understanding of health issues on campus.

 American College Health Association - National College Health Assessment

 The ACHA-NCHA is a nationally recognized research survey tool used by many colleges and universities across the nation.
 This survey measures students’ health habits, behaviors, and perceptions on a larger variety of health-related topics.
 This survey allows McWell to track health trends on campus and compare Notre Dame students to a large national sample.
-The ACHA-NCHA was implemented at Notre Dame in Fall 2013, Spring 2016, and Fall 2017.
+The ACHA-NCHA has been implemented at Notre Dame in Fall 2013, Spring 2016, Fall 2017 and Fall 2019.

 AlcoholEdu is an online educational module focusing on alcohol and drug use that all incoming first year students at Notre Dame complete.
 The primary purpose of this tool is to provide incoming students with education, but students also respond to survey questions about their alcohol and drug use.
 The online module and survey questions are completed before students arrive on campus and then again approximately half-way through fall semester.
 This allows for a data “snapshot” of the incoming class before they’ve arrived on campus and after they’ve joined the Notre Dame community.
 As with the ACHA-NCHA, this data set also allows for comparison to a large national sample.